-The tragic loss of life in long-term care homes due to COVID-19 has exposed many of the problems that have plagued Ontario’s Long-term Care Home system for many years.
-Many strategies have been tried over the past 35 years or more to repair the system, including stronger policies and more regulations, investments in staff, and support from specialists.
-However, it is evident that these have been insufficient to appropriately address the inherent weaknesses in the current system.
+The tragic loss of life in long-term care homes due to COVID-19 exposed many of the problems that have plagued Ontario’s Long-term Care Home system for many years.
+Strategies such as stronger policies, more regulations, investment in staff, and support from specialists have been tried.
+These strategies were insufficient and failed to appropriately address the inherent weaknesses in the current system.

 Most LTC homes in Ontario organize and deliver care based on:

 - A medical model of care focusing on diagnosis and treatment.

 - An institutional environment that looks like a hospital with long hallways filled with laundry carts, drug cars, and food carts.

 - A task-oriented approach to care – not person centred, or relationship based.

 - Staff focus on feeding, scheduling, and cleaning, and even a measure of fun or entertainment is scheduled.

 - There is no priority to develop any kind of a relationship with residents and staff will only sit with residents if they have time.